 - Telephone books

-Paper files with personal information must be disposed of in a way that ensures that the files can't be read or reconstructed.
-To dispose of paper files use a shredding service or purchase an in-office shredder.
-Sensitive information should not be recycled in the single stream recycling bins.
+Sensitive information should not be recycled in the blue recycling bins.
+To dispose of confidential paper files use a shredding service.
 For information about what must be protected and the best way to dispose of paper and electronic files, visit the Protecting Sensitive Information web pages.

 The following items may be recycled as TechnoCycle: